-Against this backdrop, in 2015, the Institute for Global Environmental Strategies (IGES) initiated a project on “Sustainable Development Goals, Targets and Indicators” which focuses on SDG indicators, data collection and the analysis of the interlinkages of SDG targets.
-A lot of policy documents and scientific literature point out that SDGs and targets interact with each other in an indivisible way.
-Achieving one goal or target may contribute to achieving other goals or targets.
-For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequality (Goal 10) will reinforce poverty eradication (Goal 1).
-The pursuit of one objective may conflict with the achievement of another.
+Against this backdrop, the Institute for Global Environmental Strategies (IGES) has implemented a project on “Sustainable Development Goals Interlinkages and Indicators” since 2015.
+Initiated by IGES former Executive Director, Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets.
+Actions taken in achieving one target may not only have an impact on its own but will also impact other targets attributable to the intrinsic nature of the interlinkages between the SDG targets.
+On the one hand, achieving one goal or target may contribute to achieving other goals or targets.
+For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequalities (Goal 10) will reinforce poverty eradication (Goal 1).
+On the other hand, the pursuit of one objective may conflict with the achievement of another.
 For example, an increase in agricultural production to help end hunger (Goal 2) can result in an increase in water use for irrigation which may compete with water demand for achieving universal access to drinking water (Goal 6).
-The SDGs and targets form a complicated network of interlinkages.
-Analysing the interlinkages can help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.
+Understanding the SDG interlinkages can support policy integration and help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.

 This project aims to support policy integration in the processes of planning, institutional arrangement, implementation, and monitoring by providing a practical tool on the quantification and visualisation of the interlinkages between SDG targets.
 Main tasks include the following: